-People often need help understanding the hardware vs software, leading to confusion about what they need.
+People often need help understanding the terms hardware and software and also the differences between hardware and software, leading to confusion about what they need.

 There is much talk about hardware and software in business, technology, and education.
 But what do these terms mean?

-This blog post will explore the difference between hardware and software and discuss some examples, features, and types.
-We will also examine the steps for selecting the right system.
+This blog post will explore hardware vs software and discuss some examples, features, and types of hardware and software.
+It will also examine the steps for selecting the right system.

 What is Hardware?